 What is a Social Story?
 A Social Story describes a situation, skill, or concept in terms of relevant social cues, perspectives, and common responses in a specifically defined style and format.

 The goal of a Social Story is to share accurate social information in a patient and reassuring manner that is easily understood by its audience.
-Half of all Social Stories developed should affirm something that an individual does well.
+Half of all Social Stories developed should affirm something that an individual does well occupational therapists.
 Although the goal of a story should never be to change the individual’s behavior, that individual’s improved understanding of events and expectations may lead to more effective responses.

 HOW CAN SOCIAL STORIES HELP MY CHILD?

 Social Stories can give your child some perspective on the thoughts, emotions, and behaviors of others.
 They help your child better predict the actions and assumptions of others.
 Social stories also present information on social situations in a structured and consistent manner, a particularly appropriate approach for kids with autism, especially when dealing with skills and behaviors which are so difficult to explain as those involved in social interactions.
-Along that line, Social Stories also give your child direct contact with social information, contact through pictures and text as opposed to speech or observation, notable areas of weakness for kids with autism.
+Along that line, Social Stories also give your child direct contact with social information, contact through pictures and text as opposed to speech or observation comparing the two online therapy platforms, notable areas of weakness for kids with autism.
 Finally, Social Stories provide a little distance between teaching and the possible stresses of the social situation itself; they give the child a chance to practice the skills often and on his terms.

 HOW DO I WRITE A SOCIAL STORY?